TREASURIES-Prices fall on profit-taking in new debt sales

 "While the rise in sales is much flatter than in previous recoveries, with longstanding structural issues including tepid job creation and limited income growth holding it back, some sidelined demand is slowly returning to the market," said Lindsey Piegza, economist at FTN Financial in New York, adding "housing appears on a far more solid footing than a year ago."

-Price losses were pared on Tuesday afternoon after Dow Jones quoted former Greek prime minister Lucas Papademos as saying that Greeks had no choice but to stick with a painful austerity program or face a damaging exit from the euro zone, a risk he said was unlikely to materialize but was real.

-Papademos also told the news agency that some European states and institutions were considering contingency plans for any eventuality.

-Thirty-year bonds traded 1-9/32 lower in price to yield 2.87 percent, up from 2.81 percent late Monday.
-(Additional reporting by Karen Brettell, Editing by Gary Crosse)
+Thirty-year bonds traded 1-10/32 lower in price to yield 2.87 percent, up from 2.81 percent late Monday.
+(Additional reporting by Karen Brettell; Editing by Chizu Nomiyama)

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------